 • Gokulam Centre (Monday & Wednesday)

-• Subbulakshmi Sabhangana, SBRR Mahajana First Grade College Entrance (Monday and Wednesday)
+• Subbulakshmi Hall, SBRR Mahajana First Grade College Entrance (Monday and Wednesday)

 • Hebbal Centre (Monday & Wednesday)